Tax on your dividends

 - Create a custom report for a specific period on the corresponding page

-If your tax authorities require an official paper signed by the broker, please contact your account manager to request such a report.
+If your tax authorities require an official document signed by the broker, please contact your Account Manager to request such a report.

-Please note that the Account Summary takes the last mid price to calculate the P&L. If your authorities require to use any other price for the report, please contact your account manager and request the report that would strictly stick to the requirements.
-Please be aware that our account managers cannot assist you in finding out the tax requirements applied to you.
+Please note that Account Summary takes the last mid price to calculate the P&L. If your authorities require you to use any other price type for the report, please contact your Account Manager and request the report that would meet the requirements.

 What is a 'Close only' mode?